Hemang-2004/Correlation-Expression-Prediction/README.md

 # Correlation-Expression-Prediction
-This is our project where we do a correlation-analysis
+This is our project where we do a correlation-analysis of GIS